Chandu-sanju/Devops-practice/Linux_With_Shell_Script_StudyPlan.md

                               wc -w => how many words
                               wc -c => How many characters
-                        more => it will show the file contents page by page - space bar you can use less => it will show till file contents fit the scree strings => to read the binary files Question :- If a file contain 200 lines, To see lines from 100 to 110 how you can do ? addition:- how many ways you can see the how many lines in a file.
+                        more => it will show the file contents page by page - space bar you can use less => it will show till file contents fit the screen strings => to read the binary files Question :- If a file contain 200 lines, To see lines from 100 to 110 how you can do ? addition:- how many ways you can see the how many lines in a file.